mizzath2003/Music-App/README.md

 2. **Locate the API File:**

-    Find the file responsible for API requests, named `shazamAPI.js` or similar.
+    Find the file handling API requests, typically named `shazamAPI.js` or similar.

 3. **Replace API Key:**

-    Inside the file, look for the section where the API key is used.
-    Replace the existing API key with your new Shazam API key from RapidAPI.
+    Inside the file, find where the API key is used and replace it with your new Shazam API key from RapidAPI.

-## Get Started
+## Get Started 🚀

-To set up a development environment for this project, follow these steps:
+To set up your development environment:

 1. **Clone the repository:**